Wave-9B/minimal_pomodoro_app/README.md

 # pomodoro_app

-This is a minimal Pomodoro app made in Flutter, featuring a soft notification sound and a light/dark theme.
+This is a minimal Pomodoro app made in Flutter (Provider and MVVM architecture), featuring a soft notification sound and a light/dark theme.